 If the candidate has joint appointments and is requesting concurrent promotion in both the primary and secondary departments, this must be stated here.
 Note that academic rank is used as the professorial title.
 FCAPE cannot review or make recommendations regarding promotions for joint or adjunct appointments in other Colleges of the University.

-F. Requested rank and/or tenure status - FOR PRIMARY APPOINTMENT
+E. Requested rank and/or tenure status - FOR PRIMARY APPOINTMENT